IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 _([Piece_with_id.json](./examples/Piece_with_id.rev3.json))_

-# Retrieve Logistics Object information
+# Retrieve Logistics Object metadata

 !!! note
     This section is under review and it's not approved by COTB